kohei-swb/ProfPeek/README.md

 ## Author

 Developed by [Kohei](https://github.com/kohei-swb)
-Built to solve a real problem I encountered during course registration.
+As a UBC student, I was frustrated by the time-consuming process of switching tabs just to check professor reviews during course registration.
-If it's useful for you too, feel free to use it and contribute.
+This extension solves that problem by integrating key information directly into Workday.

 ## Feedback

+Suggestions, feedback, or contributions are welcome.
-If you have suggestions, ideas, or want to contribute, feel free to open an issue or contact me via GitHub.
+Feel free to open an issue or contact me on GitHub.